 So we all know that a "food desert" is a place without ready access to fresh vegetables, fruits and other healthy foods.
-But does -- you know, the "place" that is March -- ever feel like a food desert to you too?
+But does the "calendar place" that is March ever feel like a food desert to you too?
 It's not really winter any more, at least not here in eastern Missouri, even if the forecast is for snow.
 And it's not really spring either, even if daffodils are blooming on the south-facing exposures.
 Likewise, our tastebuds are so ready for the lightness that is spring, even as our bodies still crave the cozy sweaters of wintry comfort foods.

 My answer?
 Bridge foods, the foods that help us cross from one season to the next, especially the long climb from winter to spring.
 And – please don't shoot me on this one – I turn to canned beets.
 They're cheap, they're easy and frankly, I think they're good, at least when submerged in pickling brine for at least a day.

 And I'm surprised by how much people like them!
 For the last two Easters, I served Refrigerator Pickled Beets, cut into pieces and chopped with fresh herbs, they disappeared in a flash, "seconds" were known to happen!